Physics of whistles

-A whistle is a device that makes sound from forced air.
-The physical theory of the sound-making process is an example of the application of fluid dynamics or hydrodynamics.
-By understanding the geometry, dimensions, and fluid properties of the whistle, one can predict its properties and find hydrostatic equilibrium.
+A whistle is a device that makes sound from air blown from one end forced through a small opening at the opposite end.
+They are shaped in a way that allows air to oscillate inside of a chamber in an unstable way.
+The physical theory of the sound-making process is an example of the application of fluid dynamics or hydrodynamics and aerodynamics.
 The principles relevant to whistle operation also have applications in other areas, such as fluid flow measurement.

 Types

 Wilson, et al., in their study of human whistling (see below), pointed out the importance of including the symmetry or asymmetry of the unstable flow in addition to the feedback classes listed below.
 Because of the close relationship of flow symmetry to the sound field generated, their concept was included here as part of the sound source description (monopole – symmetric and dipole – asymmetric).

 Monopole

 Whistles that generate sound through fluctuations of mass flow across a boundary are called monopole-like sources.
 The figure on the right is an example of a small sphere whose volume is oscillating.
 For this type of source, the sound is emitted radially, so the sound field is the same in every direction and decays with the inverse square of the distance.
 The sound power can be expressed as:

 The variables U and L are considered characteristic of the source, and their correct choice is important.